How to Write a Resume for Remote Work: Tips and Strategies

 Be clear about your desire for remote work

 It is important to be extremely clear that you are looking for a remote work opportunity.
-While remote employment has been on the rise in 2020, most jobs are still designed for on-site employees.
-As a result, most resumes and job applications tend to be for those types of in-house positions.
+While remote employment has been on the rise since 2020, most jobs are still designed for on-site employees.
+As a result, resumes and job applications tend to be for those types of in-house positions.

 However, there is a growing need for remote workers, and you should take advantage of that by clarifying your desire or openness to working off-site or from home.
 You can also target companies and job boards that focus on remote opportunities.